Welcome toNorth Uist

 For more information on what to expect in the Outer Hebrides now it is gradually opening its doors once again, watch the video below.

 The North Uist ferry runs from Uig on Skye, landing at Lochmaddy.
 The journey takes 1 hour 45 minutes.
 You can also get a ferry from Leverburgh on Harris to Berneray, and drive south.
-Vehicle reservations are recommended.
+Vehicle reservations are recommended on these routes.
+You can book travel online, and when you do, you'll immediately receive an eTicket direct to your inbox - ready to board.

 Want to take a look at South Uist?
 You can drive from North Uist, via a number of causeways.